Lortseam/completeconfig/README.md

 dependencies {
     ...

-    //This adds CompleteConfig and includes it in your mod's jar, so users don't have to install it
+    // This adds CompleteConfig and includes it in your mod's jar, so users don't have to install it
-    //Replace Tag with the current version you can find above modApi 'com.gitlab.Lortseam:completeconfig:Tag'
+    // Replace Tag with the current version you can find above modApi 'com.gitlab.Lortseam:completeconfig:Tag'
     include 'com.gitlab.Lortseam:completeconfig:Tag'

-    //This bundles Cloth Config in your mod's jar which is required for CompleteConfig
+    // This bundles Cloth Config in your mod's jar
-    //Replace Version with current version
+    // Only required if you want to display a GUI based on your mod's config and don't provide your own GUI generation
-    include 'me.shedaniel.cloth:config-2:Version'
+    // Replace Version with the current version include 'me.shedaniel.cloth:config-2:Version'

-    //Recommended: Adds Mod Menu to your game, so you can easily open and check your config GUI (see the Mod Menu documentation for more information)
+    // Recommended: Adds Mod Menu to your game, so you can easily open and check your config GUI (see the Mod Menu documentation for more information)
-    //Replace Version with current version
+    // Replace Version with current version
     modImplementation 'io.github.prospector:modmenu:Version'
 }
 ```